Abro (serial)

-The show was moved from Sunday 8pm slot to the Saturday 8pm slot after Gul-e-Rana ended as Udaari took the Sunday evening slot.
-It also re-aired on Hum TV from July 3, 2017 to August 10, 2017.
+The show was moved from the Sunday 8p.m. slot to the Saturday 8p.m. slot after Gul-e-Rana ended and another drama series, Udaari, took the Sunday evening slot at Hum TV.

 Plot summary

-Abro is based on two fatherless siblings Abro and Hamid.
+Abro is based on two orphaned siblings, Abro and Hamid.
 Their mother Sakina (Asma Abbas) worked as a peon in a college and works for the principal.
 Abro and Hamid do not respect their mother and are ill-mannered.
-Abro is in love with her friend Ali, son of Farzana and Zafar, brother of Abid, Samra and Tayyaba.
+Abro is in love with her friend Ali, son of Farzana and Zafar, brother of Abid, Samra, and Tayyaba.